holotape/Scanner4Zeffy/README.md

 - Scans QR Codes and opens the link with no intervention needed.
 - Shows the camera preview and website result on the same screen, reducing time wasted switch to and from the browser.
-- Plays a sound when a QR code is detected, and will play a negative sound if the ticket has already been scanned.
+- Plays a sound and vibrates when a QR code is detected, and will play a negative sound if the ticket has already been scanned.
 - Scans the next QR code after a delay of a second.
 This could be changed by changing the number "60", which refers to frames in:

 ```kotlin